bstaple1/MTGA_Draft_17Lands/README.md

 ![alt text](https://github.com/bstaple1/MTGA_Draft_17Lands/blob/main/Images/Draft_Menus.png?raw=true)

 - Read Draft Logs: Read the log file from a draft by selecting File->Open.
-Select a .log file to read the file.
+Select a file that has the following naming scheme DraftLog_<Set>_<Draft Type>_<Timestamp>.log file to read the file.

 - Download Set Data: Get to the Add Sets window by selecting Data->View Sets.
 Enter the set information and click on the ADD SET button to begin downloading the set data.

     - For the ID field, keep the value at 0.
     - The download can take several minutes.

-- Settings: Get to the Settings window by selecting Data->Settings.
-    - Use the drop-downs to configure the second, third, and fourth columns for each of the tables (Pick, Missing, and Taken tables).

 - List Taken Cards: Get to the Taken Cards window by selecting Cards->Taken Cards.
     - This table lists the cards that were taken by the user over the course of the draft.